dannlefevregtz/dannlefevregtz/README.md

-- 👋 Hi, I’m @dannlefevregtz
+- 👋 ¡Hola!
+Soy @dannlefevregtz
-- 👀 I’m interested in cibersecurity.
-- 🌱 I’m currently learning how to use Git and GitHub on Platzi.
-- 📫 How to reach me @dannlefevregtz on Instagram and @DannLefevreGtz on Twitter.
+- 👀 Actualmente me desempeño como Encargado de Soporte TI.

 <!---
 dannlefevregtz/dannlefevregtz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.